SAREC-Lab/sUAS-UseCases/usecases/main/RiverRescue.md

    * 4.1 The UAV continues its search as described in step 5 without switching to tracking mode.
    * 4.2 If the human operator confirms the victim sighting, the original UAV immediately attempt to relocate the victim and start tracking.

 5. At any time after a victim has been detected
    * 4.2 The human operator reassigns a new UAV to perform the tracking task
+   * 4.3 The current UAV waits to be assigned a new task (e.g., rejoin the search, return home)

 **Resources Used:**